 In the early 70’s Kenne moved to Minnesota where he performed with pianist, Jimmy Bowman Trio.
 Attending Moorhead State University, he played around the region with the R & B horn band, AIRTIGHT.
 After graduating with a degree in Music Education, he joined the Jerry Lakes Memories of Elvis Supershow which toured throughout the US and in Europe.

 Kenne went to Japan, in 1979 to perform, with the Pullman-West Band, out of Detroit.
 In the early 80’s he toured with King Records artist, jazz organist, Toshihiko Kankawa, featuring guitarist, Kiyoshi Sugimoto, renown Tokyo bassist, Yoshio Ikeda group and Japanese rock band, MAYA.
 Kenne later joined the house band at the Jazz Club, DIARY, in Osaka, where he worked with pianist, Hideyuki Naruse and bassist Kazuo Setoyama.
 They collectively formed The Osaka Trio and became the nucleus of the jazz fusion group, AIRTIGHT, renewing the name from the 70’s band.

-Kenne recorded the song, White Christmas, for the TEICHIKU label, in the mid 80’s and later recorded his own original song, Graduation Day [Sotsugyo no Hi], released on 45 RPM, in Japan.
+Kenne recorded the song, White Christmas, for the TEICHIKU label, in the mid 80’s and later recorded his composition, Graduation Day [Sotsugyo no Hi], released on 45 RPM (Y Recordes), in Japan.
 The trio of Naruse, Setoyama and Thomas performed regularly on radio and SUN Television shows.
-They recorded several jazz tracks released, on an EP.
+An EP was released of the trio, THE DIARY, on Kenzongs Music label.